ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==

+= 1.3.1 =
+* Adds Menu Order to the sort by options.
+Props to @jvanja for the Pull Request *

 = 1.3.0 =
 * Adds support for sorting by Meta Value, Meta Value Num, and Random.